📄️ Overview

 📄️ Auto Secrets Leakage

-This Guardrail is a security measure that prevents the LLM from exposing sensitive information such as passwords, API keys, or confidential credentials, reducing the risk of data leaks.
-This safeguard can be applied before sending the prompt to the LLM (blocking requests that attempt to share secrets) and after generating a response (preventing accidental leaks).
+This guardrail is a security measure that prevents the LLM from exposing sensitive information such as passwords, API keys, or confidential credentials, reducing the risk of data leaks.
+Unlike the Secrets Leakage guardrail which requires you to select specific secret categories, this guardrail uses a comprehensive hardcoded prompt to automatically detect all types of IT secrets.

 📄️ Characters count validation